THE WAIT IS OVER!

 4. Pick “cheater” recipes

 My own personal freezer cooking strategy is to pick as many “no cook” meals as possible.
 These recipes basically involve dumping all your ingredients into a Ziploc bag, slapping on a label and instructions, and sticking them in the freezer until you are ready to use them, at which point you dump the contents into your crockpot and let it cook on low all day.
 Friends, it doesn’t get much better than that!
 As little work as possible on cooking day, then just as little effort on the day it is served!
-Most of my freezer recipes fall under this category, or you can do five different recipes at once with this 10 freezer meals in an hour plan or this 10 Meals in an Hour, Part 2 plan.
+Most of my freezer recipes fall under this category, or you can do five different recipes at once with our 10 freezer meals in an hour plan.

 5. Work in phases